Choosing a Bug Out Backpack

 Water resistant or rain cover

-You might score a bag that is fairly water resistant and that is great, but a rain cover can only add another layer of protection.
-Get a couple rain covers, one for blending in as a regular camper and a camouflage and/or black for stealh use.
-You can change the look of you backpack with a simple rain cover!
+You might have a bag that is fairly water resistant and that is great, but a rain cover can an additional layer of protection.

 If you have to prep for your family, including small children, then get the largest pack you can carry comfortably.